 for Lively as an investment vehicle

-The best investment HSAs allow first dollar investing, which means that from the second your money arrives into your HSA, from a contribution or transfer, you can start investing.
+The best investment HSAs allow first dollar investing, which means that from the second money arrives into an HSA, from a contribution or transfer, participants can start investing.
 If you're using an HSA for investment purposes, seek an administrator that does not hold your dollars hostage in a checking account earning little to no interest.

 Fortunately for investors, Lively has no investment threshold.
 Lively is one of five administrators in our study that allows first dollar investing.